IBM/cp4ba-client-onboarding-scenario/JamInABox.md

 ## Introduction

-Use the Jam-in-a-box environments to demo the out-of-box end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario), run your own mini-Tech Jam, or get self-educated on Business Automation.
+Use the Jam-in-a-Box environments to demo the out-of-box end-to-end [Client Onboarding solution](https://github.com/IBM/cp4ba-client-onboarding-scenario), run your own mini-Tech Jam, or get self-educated on Business Automation.

-Jam-in-a-box removes hurdles to Business Automation adoption through easing availability and sharing of technical enablement.
+Jam-in-a-Box removes hurdles to Business Automation adoption through easing availability and sharing of technical enablement.
 Towards this it offers a set of self-provisionable environments hosted on IBM TechZone, combined with a set of [hands-on technical labs](https://github.com/IBM/cp4ba-labs/tree/main/22.0.1) spanning all capabilities of Business Automation.

-## Use cases for Jam-in-a-box
+## Use cases for Jam-in-a-Box

 ### 1. Technical Enablement